bims/storm-plateform/README.md

 ### What the program do
 In this version, the Storm and the Trident topologies work exactly the same way.
-They receive fake GPS positions from Kafka, normalize these messages, then process the kNN algorithm to find the - how much? - nearest restaurants for each position.
+They receive fake GPS positions from Kafka, normalize these messages, then process the kNN algorithm to find the 10 nearest restaurants for each position.